Pumpkin

 Anti-cancer effects – Carotenoids provide important benefits in fighting cancer and maintaining skin health.
 As powerful antioxidants, they offer protection against premature aging and help shield the skin from the harmful effects of the sun.

-How To Roast Pumpkin Seeds?
+How to Roast Pumpkin Seeds?

 Not only the flesh of the pumpkin fruit is edible, but the seeds are also a delicious and nutritious option.
 Roasting pumpkin seeds brings out their best flavor.
 These seeds make for a healthy snack as they contain magnesium, iron, unsaturated fatty acids, and B vitamins.
 You can add them to soups, salads, or even desserts.
 Roasting pumpkin seeds is simple enough that you can easily do it yourself at home.